FMecha/battlegear/docs/sidebs/sbs2.md

 ## English Versions

 There are two English versions of the game, one with region `OK` (international) and the other with region `A` (US).
 The `OK` version has Honda cars enabled, but without SiR trim labels.
 The `A` version has them [disabled](/other/honda.md), with the Legacy and Levin being selectable by default instead.
 Both versions also have the "Evoluzione" subtitle removed from the game's branding.
+Note that, in the `A` version where the Honda cars are disabled, the Civic and CR-X logos in the car selection screen is left unchanged.

 Otherwise, both are identical to the Japanese non-RR revision.